microsoftgraph/angular-connect-sample/README.md

 3. Replace the **clientID** placeholder value with the application ID of your registered Azure application.

 4. In a command prompt, run the following command in the root directory.
-This installs the Microsoft Graph JavaScript SDK.
+This installs the Microsoft Graph JavaScript SDK and other dependencies.

   ```
 npm install